-There are multiple elements that affect the proliferation of C. perfringens in chicken intestines, one of the most critical factors being diet formulation $^{5,36}-$.
+There are multiple elements that affect the proliferation of C. perfringens in chicken intestines, one of the most critical factors being diet formulation.
 Some feed ingredients have been found to exacerbate the numbers of C. perfringens in chickens' gastrointestinal tract.
-Diets formulated with wheat increased NE intestinal lesion scores compared to broiler chickens fed a corn-based diet 4 .
-In another study, Drew et al. $^{10}-$ investigated the effects of different protein sources on the intestinal populations of C. perfringens in broiler chickens.
+Diets formulated with wheat increased NE intestinal lesion scores compared to broiler chickens fed a corn-based diet.
+In another study, Drew et al. investigated the effects of different protein sources on the intestinal populations of C. perfringens in broiler chickens.
 Diets were formulated to contain 230, 315, and 400 g/kg of fishmeal or soy protein concentrate (SPC).
 The numbers of C. perfringens in the ileum and ceca increased when the amount of protein increased from 230 to 400 g/kg.

-Type of grain influences the occurrence of Clostridium perfringens

-Authors have studied the effects of grain inclusion on gut microbiota, and it is well established that small cereal grains such as barley, rye, and wheat tend to increase the prevalence of C. perfringens in the GI tract.
-Shakouri et al.52 investigated the influence of barley, sorghum, wheat, and corn on counts of C. perfringens in the different intestinal segments.
+Type of grain influences the occurrence of Clostridium perfringens tract.
+Shakouri et al. investigated the influence of barley, sorghum, wheat, and corn on counts of C. perfringens in the different intestinal segments.
 Corn and wheat had the lowest C. perfringens counts, followed by sorghum, while barley yielded the highest counts.
-These findings agree with Riddell and Kong51.
+These findings agree with Riddell and Kong.